TITLE 41: FIRE PROTECTION

 C) drop tube valves;

-E) ATG probes;
+D) ATG probes;

-F) mechanical line leak detectors;
+E) mechanical line leak detectors;

-G) electronic line leak detectors;
+F) electronic line leak detectors;

-H) wireless electronic line leak detectors;
+G) wireless electronic line leak detectors;

-I) rectifiers; or
+I) interstitial monitoring sensors; or

 2) The exceptions listed in subsection (g)(1) are the only exceptions from the permit requirement.
 If the equipment is not present or another type of equipment is to be used, a permit shall be required.
 Any pipe or flex connector work requires a permit.
 However, merely disconnecting a fitting, coupling or union without replacing that fitting, coupling or union to accomplish the replacement of the like-for-like equipment on the list in subsection (g)(1) will not by itself trigger the requirement for a permit.
 Although a permit is not required for like-for-like replacements, the work must still be performed by a licensed contractor.
 When product piping is broken or disconnected to perform a like-for-like replacement, the piping line must be precision tested as tight prior to putting the piping line back into service.
-Replacing any of the equipment listed in subsection (g)(1) must be reported in writing, within 24 hours after the activity, to OSFM, on forms provided by OSFM at www.state.il.us/osfm/PetroChemSaf/
+Replacing any of the equipment listed in subsection (g)(1) must be reported electronically, within 24 hours after the activity, to OSFM, on a Like-for-Like Replacement Report form provided by OSFM (available at the website cited in subsection (a)(3)), listing the make, model and manufacturer of the equipment as applicable, and indicating where the equipment is being installed.
+For a list of the types of OSFM permits required for specific permitted UST activities, see Appendix B.

 h) Expiration and Extension of Permits.
 Permits expire 6 months from the date they are issued.
 The applicant may apply for additional 6-month extensions.
 Permit extensions that circumvent newly adopted technical requirements will not be allowed.
 If a party submits evidence of non-cancelable contracts executed in reliance on the permit sought to be extended, or if work has commenced, a party will not be viewed as circumventing the technical requirement.
-Each extension request must be submitted in writing before the permit lapses and must be accompanied by a $200 fee.
+Each extension request must be submitted electronically or in writing before the permit lapses and must be accompanied by a $200 fee.

 k) Miscellaneous